jojczykp/kafka-cqrs/README.md

 Event Sourcing CQRS Microservices application with SSE Web Push Notifications on top of Kubernetes with Kafka and Cassandra

 # Prerequisites
 - JDK 11
 - Kubernetes (https://kubernetes.io/)
 - Minikube (with dns and ingress enabled)
-- Docker (https://www.docker.com/ - no need for demon, just client to connect to server in minikube)
+- Docker (https://www.docker.com/ - no need for demon, just client to connect to server in minikube, build image)

-# WIP
+# TODOs
-- Finish e2e tests automation
-- Switch to Java10
+- Web UI component
 - EKS deployment
+- Upgrade Cassandra to version supporting Java 11
+- Upgrade other elements so that no Java 11 TODOs left

 # References
 - https://thenewstack.io/kubernetes-deployments-work/
 - https://github.com/infrabricks/kubernetes-standalone
 - https://dzone.com/articles/getting-started-with-spring-data-cassandra

 # Build Cassandra with JDK11 support